N

 When the Day Trip Is Not Worth It

-If you are also planning a Sahara trip, do not do Aït Benhaddou as a separate day.
-The Sahara loop already passes through Aït Benhaddou on day 1.
-You will see it twice, once on the way out and once on the way back, often with a proper 1.5 hour visit.
+If you are also planning a desert trip, do not visit Aït Benhaddou as a separate trip.
+The desert loop already passes through Aït Benhaddou on the first day.
+You will see it twice, once on the way out and once on the way back, often with a proper hour-and-a-half visit.

-If you are time pressed and trying to fit it in alongside the Atlas, the medina and other priorities, skip it.
+If you are pressed for time and trying to squeeze it in alongside the Atlas, the medina, and other priorities, forget it.
 You will be exhausted and you will not enjoy the kasbah.

-If you want to see "kasbahs" and Berber architecture without the long drive, the Telouet kasbah is closer (2.5 hours each way) and the Imlil valley has many smaller kasbahs and traditional villages.
-These are not as famous but are more intimate.
+If you want to see "the kasbahs" and Berber architecture without the long drive, Telouet Kasbah is closer (2.5 hours each way) and the Imlil valley has several smaller traditional kasbahs and villages.
+These are not as famous but they are more intimate.

-The Smart Combination: Aït Benhaddou Plus Ouarzazate Plus Telouet
+The Smart Combination: Aït Benhaddou plus Ouarzazate and Telouet

-If you are doing a one day trip, the version most worth doing is the longer one that splits across two days.
-Sleep in Ouarzazate or in a guest house near the kasbah, and return the next day.
+If you do a day trip, the most rewarding version is one split over two days.
+Stay in Ouarzazate or at a guesthouse near the kasbah, then return the next day.

-Day 1.
-Marrakech to Telouet (3 hours), visit the abandoned Glaoui kasbah (45 minutes), drive on to Aït Benhaddou (1.5 hours).
+Day one.
+From Marrakech to Telouet (3 hours), visit the abandoned Glaoui Kasbah (45 minutes), then on to Aït Benhaddou (1.5 hours).
 Settle into a riad in or near the village.
-Walk up to the kasbah at sunset.
+Walk up to the top of the kasbah at sunset.
 Have dinner with the kasbah glowing in the background.

-Day 2.
-Sunrise from the kasbah top (almost no tourists).
-Slow morning.
-Drive back to Marrakech via a different route or with a stop in Ouarzazate.
+Day two.
+Sunrise from the top of the kasbah (almost no tourists).
+A quiet morning.
+Drive back to Marrakech by a different road or with a stop in Ouarzazate.

-This 2 day version is so much better than the one day version.
-You see the kasbah in evening light, sleep nearby, see the sunrise, then drive back relaxed.
-Cost is similar to the day trip plus a one night stay (around 600 to 1,200 MAD per person extra).
+This two-day version is much better than the one-day version.
+You see the kasbah in evening light, you sleep nearby, you see the sunrise, then you drive back rested.
+The cost is similar to a day trip plus one night (about 600 to 1,200 dirhams per person extra).

-If you can spare 2 days, this is what to do.
+If you can spare two days, this is what you should do.

 What to See Inside the Kasbah

-Once you arrive, the visit is straightforward.
-Walk across the small footbridge over the river.
-Pay 60 dirhams entrance (or sometimes 30 in the smaller side gates).
-Walk up through narrow alleys, climb to the top of the agadir (the granary), enjoy the 360 degree view.
-Walk back down.
-Total time inside: 1 to 1.5 hours, slightly more if you take photos.
+When you arrive, the visit is simple.
+Cross the small bridge over the river.
+Pay 60 dirhams as an entrance fee (or sometimes 30 dirhams from the small side gates).
+Walk through the narrow alleys, climb to the top of the granary (the agadir), and enjoy the 360-degree view.
+Come back down.
+Total time inside the site: one hour to an hour and a half, a little more if you are taking photos.

 Things to look for: